 What about Thunderbolt 3 cables?
-Thunderbolt 3 cables physically look the same as a USB-C to USB-C cable and the passive variants of the cables mostly comply with the existing USB-C spec and could be regarded as USB-C cables of kinds 3 through 6, but Intel needed a way to mark some of their cables as 20Gbps and 40Gbps capable, years before USB-IF defined the Gen 3 data rate level.
-They did so using extra data objects in the Thunderbolt 3 cables' electronic marker, amounting to extra registers that mark the cable as 20Gbps and 40Gbps capable.
+Thunderbolt 3 cables physically look the same as a USB-C to USB-C cable and the passive variants of the cables comply with the existing USB-C spec and are to be regarded as USB-C cables of kinds 3 through 6.
+In addition to being compliant USB-C cables, Intel needed a way to mark some of their cables as 40Gbps capable, years before USB-IF defined the Gen 3 40gbps data rate level.
+They did so using extra alternate mode data objects in the Thunderbolt 3 cables' electronic marker, amounting to extra registers that mark the cable as high speed capable.

 The good news is that since Intel decided to open up the Thunderbolt 3 spec, the USB-IF was able to completely take in and make Passive 20Gbps and 40Gbps Thunderbolt 3 cables supported by USB4 devices.
 A passive 40Gbps TBT3 cable you bought in 2016 or 2017 will just work at 40Gbps on a USB4 device in 2020.